 Workforce Development and Education: Business Education, Career and Technical Education, Family and Consumer Sciences Education

-The Ohio State University has been preparing career-technical (vocational) education teachers since 1917, and the Workforce Development and Education program area currently prepares educators in three licensure areas: Integrated Business Education, Family and Consumer Sciences Education and the Alternative Resident Educator for Career-Technical Education.
+The Ohio State University has prepared career-technical (vocational) education teachers since 1917.
+Workforce Development and Education currently prepares educators in three licensure areas: Integrated Business Education, Family and Consumer Sciences Education and the Alternative Resident Educator for Career-Technical Education.
 Undergraduate and master's degree options are available.

 Career and Technical Education